 If you already have prescribed medications, give them on schedule and report any changes in your dog’s breathing to your veterinarian immediately.

-When to Call or Visit Your Vet
+When to Call or Visit Your Veterinarian

-Contact your veterinarian promptly if the cough becomes more frequent, deeper, or harsher over time.
+Contact your veterinarian immediately if the cough becomes more frequent, deeper, or harsher over time.
 Dogs with congestive heart failure often deteriorate gradually, so even subtle changes require medical attention.
 Frequent coughing at night or coughing that interferes with sleep is a sign that heart function may be declining.

 Seek veterinary care if your dog begins breathing faster than normal, especially at rest.
 Heavy, labored, or abdominal breathing indicates that the lungs are struggling to move air.